Curvature interaction in collective space: Determination of the coupling constant

 \section{Determination of the coupling constant}

-In order to get an estimate for the curvature coupling constant, we will now investigate the influence of an additional curvature term by a fit of experimentally known ground state masses of nuclei.\\ For reasons of simplicity, we assume the ground state of nuclei being of ellisoidal form only, neglecting higher order multipoles.
-Therefore the shapes are described by $(\lambda=1,Q)$, depending on only one collective coordinate $Q$.\\ We define the relative curvature energy $B_R$ with respect to the spherical compound nucleus $(\lambda=1,Q=1)$ as
+In order to get an estimate for the curvature coupling constant, we will now investigate the influence of an additional curvature term by a fit of experimentally known ground state masses of nuclei.\\ \\ For reasons of simplicity, we assume the ground state of nuclei being of ellipsoidal form only, neglecting higher order multipoles.
+Therefore the shapes are described by $(\lambda=1,Q)$, depending on only one collective coordinate $Q$.